What is planning

 Planning permission is not always required and there are circumstances where the works are either not development requiring planning permission or are permitted development.

 We operate a duty planner service if you require assistance in having plans or information explained, or guidance on the process for obtaining advice.
-This service operates Monday to Friday during 2pm to 5pm (please note, Castle House is closed to the public after 5pm, therefore please ensure you allow sufficient time as we are unable to operate the service after 5pm).
+This service operates Monday to Friday during 2pm to 5pm (Castle House is closed to the public after 5pm, therefore please ensure you allow sufficient time as we are unable to operate the service after 5pm).

 Please note that the duty planner will not offer any advice which must be obtained through formal processes (and for any applicable fee) set out for the council’s pre-application service, planning applications, discharge of condition requests, or any other services for which a formal submission is required.